SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Chapter 4

-Notes: The maximum bonus to climb/jump, lift, and swim is 3 times the number in front of the “D” of the character’s current Strength die code.
+Notes: The maximum bonus to climb/jump, lift, and swim is 3 times the number in front of the "D" of the character’s current Strength die code.
 For additional restrictions, see the sidebar.
-Base Surgery Diﬃculty: 12
+Base Surgery Difficulty: 12

 Complete Leg
 This unit replaces the entire leg, from foot to thigh.